JetSimon/open-source-election-game/guides/localization.md

 - Hover over a state see polling
 - Switch to Overall PV/EV Estimate
 - Switch to State Estimate
+- Are you sure you want to visit
+- Feedback
+- Okay

 ## Example